Readings for Tuesday 20 December 2016 (4th Week of Advent)

 The “O Antiphons” refer to the seven antiphons that are recited (or chanted) preceding the Magnificat during Vespers of the Liturgy of the Hours.
 They cover the special period of Advent preparation known as the Octave before Christmas, December 17-23, with December 24 being Christmas Eve and Vespers for that evening being for the Christmas Vigil.

-Today we focus on the fourth of the seven O Antiphons – O Clavis David.
+Today we focus on the fourth of the seven O Antiphons – O Clavis David (O Key of David).

 Click here to listen to O Clavis David.

 Each day during Advent we are bringing you an audio Thought for the Day on a different theme.
 Today’s Thought for the Day is from John-Mark McCafferty, Head of Social Justice with the Society of Saint Vincent de Paul.
 In this piece John-Mark speaks about the work of the Society of Saint Vincent de Paul as Faith in action.
 He also reflects on the generation of Irish children growing up in hotel rooms because they have no permanent home and the work that the Saint Vincent de Paul is doing all year round to alleviate suffering and to restore dignity.

 Click below to listen to the audio.

 Pope Francis to young people: ‘listen to your grandparents’